myroms/roms_test/IRENE/Coupled_RBL4DVAR/Readme.md

    ```
     sbatch submit.sh        or
     submit.sh > & log &

-    Modify **submit.sh** for your appropriate computer environment.
    ```
+    You can modify **submit.sh** for your appropriate computer environment.

-    The **submit.sh** script creates the sub-directory 2011.08.27 and includes all the required input scripts to run the **coupled/RBL4D-Var** system.
+    The **submit.sh** script creates the sub-directory **2011.08.27** and includes all the required input scripts to run the **coupled/RBL4D-Var** system.
 The input scripts are generated from the templates.
-The 'submit.sh' script is quite complex, and it is designed to run sequential coupling/assimilation windows (cycles).
+The **submit.sh** script is quite complex and designed to run sequential coupling/assimilation windows (cycles).
 However, it only runs a single cycle for Hurricane Irene.

     Generated input scripts: